-Free TEAS® Science Flashcards to Help You Study Smarter
+Free ATI TEAS® Science Flashcards to Help You Study Smarter

-TEAS science questions fall into three big groups: Anatomy & Physiology, chemistry & biology, and the scientific method.
 The vast majority of your scored TEAS science questions will be about Anatomy and Physiology.
-Your next big group of TEAS science questions will be about chemistry and biology.
+Your next big group of ATI TEAS Science questions will be about chemistry and biology.
 These include questions on chemical bonding, the periodic table, and genetics.
 Fun stuff!

-(By the way, you’ll also see questions about applying the scientific method on the TEAS, but our focus here is on chemistry and biology.
-You can read more about the types of Anatomy & Physiology questions you’ll see on the TEAS here.)
+(By the way, you’ll also see questions about applying the scientific method on the TEAS, and you can read more about the types of Anatomy & Physiology questions you’ll see on the TEAS here.)

-Let’s talk about some specific concepts you’ll likely see as TEAS science questions.
+Let’s talk about some specific concepts you’ll likely see as ATI TEAS Science questions.

 Chemistry questions on the TEAS fall into some general groups: